 To receive Federal Student Aid funds, a student must be qualified to study at the postsecondary level.
-A student meets this requirement if they have a high school diploma; completed secondary level homeschooling in accordance with State laws; a General Education Development (GED) certificate; pass an independently administered test (ATB) approved by the U.S. Department of Education or satisfactorily complete six credits of college work that are applicable to a degree or certificate offered by WCCCD that are paid for with non-financial aid funds.
+A student meets this requirement if they have a high school diploma; completed secondary level homeschooling in accordance with State laws; or a General Education Development (GED) certificate.
 Please visit the financial aid web site at www.wcccd.edu for additional information on eligibility.